luxfi/cli/cmd/commands.md

 --deploy-teleporter-messenger                          deploy Interchain Messenger (default true) --deploy-teleporter-registry                           deploy Interchain Registry (default true) --enable-monitoring                                    set up Prometheus monitoring for created nodes.
 Please note that this option creates a separate monitoring instance and incures additional cost
---evm-chain-id uint                                    chain ID to use with Subnet-EVM --evm-defaults                                         use default production settings with Subnet-EVM --evm-production-defaults                              use default production settings for your blockchain --evm-subnet                                           use Subnet-EVM as the subnet virtual machine --evm-test-defaults                                    use default test settings for your blockchain --evm-token string                                     token name to use with Subnet-EVM --evm-version string                                   version of Subnet-EVM to use --force-subnet-create                                  overwrite the existing subnet configuration if one exists --gcp                                                  create node/s in GCP cloud --gcp-credentials string                               use given GCP credentials
+--evm-chain-id uint                                    chain ID to use with EVM --evm-defaults                                         use default production settings with EVM --evm-production-defaults                              use default production settings for your blockchain --evm-subnet                                           use EVM as the subnet virtual machine --evm-test-defaults                                    use default test settings for your blockchain --evm-token string                                     token name to use with EVM --evm-version string                                   version of EVM to use --force-subnet-create                                  overwrite the existing subnet configuration if one exists --gcp                                                  create node/s in GCP cloud --gcp-credentials string                               use given GCP credentials